-The recommended dose regimen is 10 mg/kg Benlysta on Days 0, 14 and 28, and at 4-week intervals thereafter.
+In patients with SLE or active lupus nephritis, the recommended dose regimen is 10 mg/kg Benlysta on Days 0, 14 and 28, and at 4-week intervals thereafter.
 The patient's condition should be evaluated continuously.

-Discontinuation of treatment with Benlysta should be considered if there is no improvement in disease control after 6 months of treatment.
+In patients with SLE, discontinuation of treatment with Benlysta should be considered if there is no improvement in disease control after 6 months of treatment.